Premier League top four prediction - will Newcastle or Man United qualify for Champions League

-Premier League title race: Predictions Computer on whether Newcastle United can beat Manchester United, Liverpool, Tottenham Hotspur and Chelsea to Champions League qualification
+Premier League top-four race: Predictions Computer on whether Newcastle United can beat Manchester United, Liverpool, Tottenham Hotspur and Chelsea to Champions League qualification

 Arsenal and Manchester City traded places at the top of the Premier League this weekend and Newcastle United emerged as contenders.
 But who will win the title and who will qualify for Europe?